 Strangely, the Vision is trapped in the quicksand, and his lady love the Scarlet Witch hollers for him to simply turn intangible and fly out of the mire.
 The Vision, entirely uncharacteristically, panics and remains solid and continues sinking.

 NOTE: This bizarre panic attack is indicative of a deeper problem that will unfold alongside of Mantis’ mysteries in the issues to come.
 The Vision’s problem will also tie into an enigmatic discovery that Ant-Man made in the Vision’s android brain during the Kree-Skrull War a few years earlier.
-Once again I will say that this research into Marvel’s past impresses me with their 1970s writers’ and editors’ skill at maintaining and interweaving multiple narrative threads over the course of years, then unravelling them with consummate story-telling finesse.
+Once again I will say that I’m still impressed with Marvel’s 1970s writers’ and editors’ skill at maintaining and interweaving multiple narrative threads over the course of years, then unravelling them with consummate story-telling finesse.

 Getting back to the action, the Swordsman uses fire-blasts from his high-tech Makluan sword to fuse some of the quicksand into solid sand-bars so he, Mantis, Cap, the Black Panther and the hysterical Vision can hold onto them in order to keep from drowning.
 The Scarlet Witch uses one of her mutant hex-spheres to blast herself over the quicksand, where she joins Thor and Iron Man in attacking Dormammu.